-The Central Intelligence Agency has released five newly declassified documents related to the Agency's performance before and after the attacks of September 11th, 2001.
+The Central Intelligence Agency has released five newly declassified documents.
+The release states that each document related to a 2005 Office of Inspector General (OIG) report examing the Agency's accountability regarding the previous findings and conclusions from an inquiry into intelligence community activities before and after the attacks of September 11th.

 Latest in Al-Qaeda

 During a February congressional hearing on the Guantanamo Bay prison facility, discussion turned—as it invariably does—to the detention facility’s role in jihadist propaganda.